mumoshu/okra/README.md

     priority: 10
 ```

-#### Configuring ALB listener rule for the Cell

-This directly corresponds to the configuration of an [ALB Listener Rule](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-update-rules.html).
+And this directly corresponds to the configuration of an [ALB Listener Rule](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-update-rules.html).

 `priority: 10` is the priority of the listener rule to be added to your ALB listener and `hosts: [example.com]` is the conditions associated to the rule.